nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 "source data" download link next to figures.
 Sometimes Elife might even have an option to download the source code for figures.

-This is a good start, but there are still lots of problems.
-For example, if one wants to re-execute a data analyses from these papers, he/she will have to download the scripts and the data, to only realize that he/she has not all the required libraries, or that it only runs on, for example, an Ubuntu version he/she doesn't have, or some
+As pointed out by Melissa Gymrek [in a recent post](http://melissagymrek.com/science/2014/08/29/docker-reproducible-research.html) this is a great start, but there are still lots of problems.
+Se wrote that, for example, if one wants to re-execute a data analyses from these papers, he/she will have to download the scripts and the data, to only realize that he/she has not all the required libraries, or that it only runs on, for example, an Ubuntu version he/she doesn't have, or some